kelliesyhh/SUTD-Freshmore-Term3-2DProject/webpage/Readme.md

 - Facial Coverings
 - Restriction Gatherings

-Based on these 4 features, we will collect the inputs and run through our model to produce a recommendations on how strict the Stay-Home Requirement Policy should be.
+Based on these 4 features, we will collect the inputs and run through our model to produce a **recommendations on how strict the Stay-Home Requirement Policy should be**.

 The code will run when user press the predict button.